SATELLITE COMMUNICATIONS GLOSSARY

 - Ku-Band – The frequency range from 11.7 to 14.5 GHz.
 Ku-band has higher power than C-band, allowing smaller dishes to be used.
 However, the higher frequency of Ku-band makes it more susceptible to adverse weather conditions.
 Applications include VSAT, rural telephony, satellite news gathering, videoconferencing, and multimedia.

 - Ka-Band – The frequency range from 17.7 to 21.2 GHz, higher than Ku-band.
 Smaller dishes can be used for high-bandwidth interactive services such as high-speed internet, videoconferencing, and multimedia applications.
 Ka-band transmissions are more sensitive to poor weather conditions than Ku-band.

 GAIN – A measure of amplification expressed in decibels.

-GEOSTATIONARY EARTH ORBIT (GEO) – Satellites orbiting at 35,786 km (22,282 mi) above the equator in the same direction and speed as the earth rotates on its axis, making them appear as fixed in the sky.
+GEOSTATIONARY EARTH ORBIT (GEO) – Satellites orbiting at 35,786 km (22,282 mi) above the equator in the same direction and speed as the earth rotates on its axis, making them appear fixed in the sky.

 LOW NOISE AMPLIFIER (LNA) – A preamplifier between the satellite antenna and the earth station receiver.
-For maximum effectiveness, it must be located as near the antenna as possible, and is usually attached directly to the antenna receive port.
+For maximum effectiveness, it must be located as near the antenna as possible and is usually attached directly to the antenna receive port.
 This boosts the desired signal while adding as little noise or distortion as possible.

 MODEM – A piece of network equipment containing a modulator and demodulator for receiving or transmitting satellite signals.